grahampaterson/Spotify-artists-playlist/README.md

 DONE When checking for new music don't look up songs if the album already exists in database Sort out Auth token expiration
-Only add artist to playlist, not compilation artists
+Only add artist to playlist, not compilation artists UI
+Only add song to database for artist if it matches that artist (ie, no compilations)

 "FEATURES"
 ---------------